 If you haven’t guessed it already, I choose door number three.

 You can’t bully yourself into wholeness.
 You cannot shame yourself into freedom or joy.
-You CAN learn to befriend your whole self – including your mean inner critic – by practicing self-compassion and deepening understanding of your stories and behavioural and emotional patterns and slowly transform your inner critic into your inner best friend.Learn more about the workshop!
+You CAN learn to befriend your whole self – including your mean inner critic – by practicing self-compassion and deepening understanding of your stories and behavioural and emotional patterns and slowly transform your inner critic into an inner friend.Learn more about the workshop!

 why would I want to befriend my inner critic?